metrorailings/OwlBlog/content/posts/Week 10 Insights.md

 Eric Kendricks out-played Keenan Allen for an interception.
 Not good to have your lunch eaten by a linebacker as a wide receiver.

+Herbert only has about 70-80 passing yards in the first half.
+Appropriately, Mike Williams has been a non-factor in the game outside of the late drive closing out the first half.
+I'm not sure the Bolts can recover from their current deficit.

 ***

 ## Seahawks @ Packers